 3. Perform Straight Vertical Plunges

 Run the hot water in the sink while you plunge to help melt and clear grease clogs.
-Start plunging by firmly pushing the plunger straight down into the drain hole.
+Start plunging by firmly pushing the plunger straight down into the drain pipe.
 Apply as much controlled force as you possibly can.
 Once the plunger hits the bottom, immediately pull it straight back up.

 4. Tilt and Rotate Between Strokes